lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 In this section, we consider the effect of {{RFC7924}} on the message size overhead.

-Cached information together with server X.509 can be used to move bytes from flight #2 to flight #1 (cached RPK increases the number of bytes compared to cached X.509).
+Cached information can be used to use a cached server cerificate from a previous connection and move bytes from flight #2 to flight #1.
+The cached certificate can be a RPK or X.509.

 The differences compared to {{size-dtls13rpk}} are the following.

+#### Flight \#1

 For the flight #1, the following is added: